AdiP84/Bug-Reports/README.md

 **Steps to reproduce**
 1. Go to webpage: https://www.primariatechirghiol.ro/formulare/
 2. Click the 'arhitect sef" link
-3. Observe if the link's corresponding page is opened successfully
+3. Check if the link's corresponding page is opened successfully

 **Expected result**

-After clicking the 'arhitect sef" link, a new webpage should open with the required information.
+After clicking the 'arhitect sef" link, a new webpage should open with the requested information.

 **Actual result**

-User encounters the Error 404 - Not Found in the new opened webpage.
+User encounters the "Error 404 - Not Found" in the new opened webpage.

 **Test data**